havelsan/rust-dev-env/doc/05.preparing-local-package-repository/README.md

 5. Installing the "testpkg" rpm form the repository
   - Do the configurations shown in the "step 4". (apt repository configurations)
   - "apt install testpkg"
+  - Check the installed files of testpkg package
+   * dpkg -L testpkg
+  - You can remove the testpkg package with
+   * dpkg -r testpkg

 6. Deleting package from the repository
   - You may delete the rpm packages from the web user interface :